London Grammar: 2013–2016: If You Wait

 Their EP Metal & Dust followed in February 2013, and it made the top five of the iTunes chart in Australia.
 It created a lot of interest, and the band received significant airplay on national radio.
 They released their single "Wasting My Young Years" in June 2013, peaking at No. 31 on the UK Singles Chart.
 The band was also featured on Disclosure's album Settle with the track "Help Me Lose My Mind", released in June 2013.
 The band has recorded two live sessions for Radio 1, and they played at 10 summer 2013 European music festivals.
 In September 2013, Reid was the subject of a Radio 1 Breakfast Show Twitter post, which was criticised for being sexist.
 The backlash forced the corporation to apologise, while the trio "decided to stay out of it".

 On 1 September 2013, they released "Strong", which peaked at No. 16 on the UK Singles Chart.
 The song was later used in the 2014 American TV series Reckless for its second episode, "Parting Shots".
 On 9 September 2013, they released their debut studio album, If You Wait, which peaked at No. 2 on both the UK Albums Chart and Australian Albums Chart, as well as at No. 11 on the French Albums Chart, No. 13 on the Irish Albums Chart and No. 22 on the New Zealand Albums Chart.
 The band is signed to Columbia Records in the United States.
 On 8 December 2013, a single for the album, "Nightcall" was released.
 Their cover was used again in Reckless in its last episode, "Civil Wars Part 2".

 On 13 January 2014, the band performed "Strong" and "Wasting My Young Years" on Late Night with Jimmy Fallon, marking their debut performance on American television.
-On 26 January 2014 the bands rising success in Australia was recognised in Triple J's Hottest 100 countdown for 2013, with "Strong", "Hey Now" and "Wasting My Young Years" placing 10th, 35th and 61st respectively.
+On 26 January 2014 the band's rising success in Australia was recognised in Triple J's Hottest 100 countdown for 2013, with "Strong", "Hey Now" and "Wasting My Young Years" placing 10th, 35th and 61st respectively.
 On 1 April 2014, the Official Charts Company announced that London Grammar's If You Wait was the fifth top-selling album of 2014 so far, with sales of over 138,000 copies (356,000 total).
 London Grammar won an Ivor Novello Award in the Best Song Musically and Lyrically category for "Strong".
 And later in 2014, they won two awards – "Independent Breakthrough of the Year" and "PPL Award for Most Played New Independent Act" – at the AIM Independent Music Awards.

 On 2 September 2014, French fashion house Dior released an advertisement campaign for J'Adore that featured the song "Hey Now" (The Shoes remix).

 After the 2016 acquisition of Ministry of Sound Recordings by Sony Music, London Grammar's catalogue remained to be distributed by Universal Music Group in most of the world and Because Music in France.